-Avoid packing half-full bottles in your suitcase, whenever possible, she goes on, because the air inside the bottles will expand at 35,000 feet and explode.
-If you do have half-full containers on your return trip, transfer the contents to a smaller container, or bring the half-full bottles into the pressurized cabin in your carry on luggage.
+When you pack liquids, avoid using half-full bottles in your suitcase, whenever possible, she goes on because the air inside the bottles will expand at 35,000 feet and explode.
+If you do have half-full containers on your return trip, transfer the contents to a smaller travel sized containers, or bring the half-full bottles into the pressurized cabin in your carry-on luggage.

 There are also products designed for this very purpose, sometimes referred to as “shippers.”
 Amazon.com has a good selection to choose from.

-Medical exceptions can be made, as can certain exceptions for items related to baby care.
+Exceptions for medically necessary liquids can be made, as can certain exceptions for items related to baby care.
 Furthermore, some unexpected items fall under the 3-1-1 rule, including makeup and food.
-There are also ways to prevent spills and breakage when packing liquids, like sealing the container in a ziplock bag.
+There are also ways to prevent spills and breakage when you pack liquids, like sealing the container in a ziplock bag.

-While TSA rules change constantly, it is possible to understand and stay on top of rules about traveling with liquid without any unexpected headaches.
+While the TSA may regularly change its regulations, it is possible to understand and stay on top of rules about traveling with liquid in checked luggage without any unexpected headaches.